swarm-game/swarm/TUTORIAL.md

 items in the world to learn about them, and later `upload` what you have learned to the base.

-Let's build a robot to learn about those green `T` things to the west:
+Let's build a robot to learn about those green `?` things to the west:
 ```
 build "s" {turn west; m4; move; scan west; turn back; m4; upload "base"}
 ```